Brindle dogs are some of the most popular dog breeds in the world. They are loved for their stunning coats that are often described as tiger-like.

 The brindle coat color is caused by a rare recessive gene.
 It is a genetic mutation of the black gene.
 For a dog to be brindle, it must inherit both recessive genes, one from each of its parents.

-If a dog inherits a dominant black gene from one parent, the dog will have black coat.
+If a dog inherits a dominant black gene from one parent, the dog will have a black coat.
 The black gene is dominant and will always mask the recessive brindle.

 How the brindle pattern is expressed can vary between different breeds.